ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

    Core Commands:
         build           Compile Ballerina program into an executable run             Build and run Ballerina program
-        test            Run module tests
+        test            Run package tests
         doc             Generate API documentation
         clean           Clean artifacts generated during the build format          Format Ballerina sources

-   Module Commands:
+   Package Commands:
+        new             Create a new Ballerina package
-        pull            Pull a module from Ballerina Central push            Upload module to the Ballerina Central search          Search Ballerina Central for modules
+        init            Create a new Ballerina package in the current directory add             Create a new Ballerina module in the package pull            Pull a package from Ballerina Central push            Upload a package to Ballerina Central search          Search Ballerina Central for packages

-   Project Commands:
-        new             Create a new Ballerina project
-        add             Create a new Ballerina module in a project

    Other Commands:
         encrypt         Encrypt sensitive data